bitst0rm-pub/Formatter/README.md

 The entire set of Formatter API can be found in the file: `core > common.py`<br />
 Responsible for interacting with plugin modules is the class: `class Module:`<br />
-There are more methods in this class you can use, but:
+There are more methods in this class you can use, but Formatter only uses these:

 1. Essentially for the `def get_cmd(self)` function: